-Inflammation (swelling), which is part of the body’s own healing system, helps fight injury and infection.
+Inflammation (swelling), which is part of the body’s natural healing system, helps fight injury and infection.
 But it doesn’t just happen in response to injury and illness.

-Inflammation can also occur when the immune system goes into action without an injury or infection to fight.
-Since there’s nothing to heal, the immune-system cells that normally protect us from infection and repair injury begin to destroy healthy arteries, organs and joints.
+An inflammatory response can also occur when the immune system goes into action without an injury or infection to fight.
+Since there’s nothing to heal, the immune system cells that normally protect us begin to destroy healthy arteries, organs and joints.

-Early symptoms of inflammation may be vague.
+Early symptoms of chronic inflammation may be vague, with subtle signs and symptoms that may go undetected for a long period.
 You may just feel slightly fatigued, or even normal.
 As inflammation progresses, however, it begins to damage your arteries, organs and joints.
-Left unchecked, it can contribute to heart disease, colon cancer, Alzheimer’s disease and other conditions.
+Left unchecked, it can contribute to chronic diseases, such as heart disease, blood vessel disease, diabetes, obesity, cancer, Alzheimer’s disease and other conditions.

-The most common way to measure inflammation is to conduct a blood test for C-reactive protein (hs-CRP), a sign of inflammation.
+The most common way to measure inflammation is to conduct a blood test for C-reactive protein (hs-CRP), which is a marker of inflammation.
 Doctors also measure homocysteine levels to evaluate chronic inflammation.
 Finally, physicians test for HbA1C — a measurement of blood sugar — to assess damage to red blood cells.

-You can control — and even reverse — inflammation through a healthy, anti-inflammatory lifestyle.
-People with a family history of problems like heart disease or colon cancer should talk to their physicians about lifestyle changes that support healing and prevent disease.
+You can control — and even reverse — inflammation through a healthy, anti-inflammatory diet and lifestyle.
+People with a family history of health problems, such as heart disease or colon cancer, should talk to their physicians about lifestyle changes that support preventing disease by reducing inflammation.

-These include red meat, eggs, and anything with trans fats, such as margarine, corn oil, deep fried foods and most processed foods.
+Inflammatory foods include red meat and anything with trans fats, such as margarine, corn oil, deep fried foods and most processed foods.

 Make time for 30 to 45 minutes of aerobic exercise and 10 to 25 minutes of weight or resistance training at least four to five times per week.